viant/neatly/README.md

 }
 ```

-In this case content of the #customer.json  we substituted with dailyCap and overallCap values.
+In this case content of the #customer.json were substituted with dailyCap and overallCap values.
+Since customer represents valid JSON, dailyCap and overallCap are being substitute.
+Note that there are being expaned in double qoutes thus they became of text type.
+In order to convert then to int data type, AsInt user defined function is being used.

-Pipe is used to provide substitution source, it can be a json value, or another external resource to json or yaml file.
+Pipe is used to provide substitution source, it can be a JSON object, or another external resource to JSON or YAML file.
 Multi piping substitution is supported.

-Since customer represents valid json substitution produces text data type for DAILY_CAP,OVERALL_CAP.
-We can convert these value to float by calling building udf.

 Neatly tabular alternative representation.

 | Root | UseCases | | | |